agiordan101/codingame_chess/README.md

 ## Roadmap

-- Next steps :

-    * Board optimization :
+Board optimization :
     - (DONE) Do not optimize Board methods !
 Don't break anything
     - (DONE) Create AbstractBoard, and change almost all Board references to AbstractBoard (Unit test too)
     - (DONE) Probably need to create more inline getter/Setter
     - (IN PROGRESS) Create BitBoard, inherit from AbtractBoard.
 Use the EXACT same solutions to simulate the game.
 (Don't optimize processes)
     - Create TimedBoard, which inrehit from AbstractBoard, wrapping an AbstractBoard received in constructor parameters.
     - Create a function/main to evaliuate board performances (Will mainly be usefull to optimize BitBoard performances)
         - Simulate N games and create an average time for all methods ?
     - Create BitBoardMotherFucker, inherit from AbtractBoard.
 Optimizing BitBoard with new dark technics

-    * Use #if, #elif, #else, and #endif directives to switch between basic Board or BitBoard implementations
+- Next steps :

+    * Add a castle flag and rule flag to the Move class.
+        In GameEngine we cannot pass a castle flag in .to_uci().
+Should should know wether it is a caslting or not, and the rule.
+        Castle flag could be an int representing 5 states :
+        - No castling
+        - White left castle
+        - White right castle
+        - ...
+    * Convert apply_move tests to bitboard

+    * Think about removing the rule boolean from the implemenation, and switch some code at compile time depending on a global variable.
+        - It will speed up the engine
+        - We won't use boards with different rules in the same executable

     * Regroup all .test. files into a tests folder